osl-incubator/pyreaddbc/README.md

 # pyreaddbc

-**pyreaddbc** is a Python library for working with DBC (Dengue Brazilian Case Registry) and DBF (dBase) files.
-It is an extension used in the PySUS package, which provides access to Brazilian public health data.
-For more information, you can visit the [PySUS repository](https://github.com/AlertaDengue/pysus).
+**pyreaddbc** is a Python library for working with [DBase database file](https://docs.fileformat.com/database/dbf/).
+Legacy systems from the Brazilian Ministry of Health still uses DBF and DBC formats to Publicize data.
+This package was developed to help [PySUS](https://github.com/AlertaDengue/pysus) to extract data from these formats to more modern ones.
+Pyreaddbc can also be used to convert DBC files from any other source.

 ## Installation